wcook1/Lab_7/README.md

     roslaunch ur3e_setup ur3e_moveit.launch
     ```

-13. Run the following command to add collision objects:

-    ```console
-    roslaunch ur3e_setup setup.launch
-    ```

-14. The `moveit_tutorial` package has sample code for performing three tasks: 1.
+13. The `moveit_tutorial` package has sample code for performing three tasks: 1.
 Move the robot to a joint goal, 2.
 Move the robot to a pose goal and 3.
 Move the robot from one point to another in a cartesian path.
 You can refer to the `tutorial.cpp` in the `moveit_tutorial` package for the sample code.
 This sample code uses the helper functions from `moviet_wrapper` package.
 In a new terminal, run the following command to run this sample code:

     ``` console
     rosrun moveit_tutorial tutorial
     ```

-15. You will use these helper functions in your code to move your robot in square and circle trajectories.
+14. You will use these helper functions in your code to move your robot in square and circle trajectories.
 A package for this lab is provided to you and the name of this package is `ur3e_trajectory`.
 Add your code to the files `square.cpp` and `circle.cpp` for square and circle trajectories.

     Run the following command to run your code for square or circle trajectories: